temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 ![](images/choropleth_basic.png)

 The `tm_shape()` function sets up the basics by providing the spatial layer (`philly_race`) that we will be working with.
 The next line tells us to map this layer using polygons, and to base the fill color (that is the color on the inside of the polygon, as opposed to the border) based on the `% Black` data variable.
-Otherwise, this uses the same defaults (blue color ramp, 5 classes, etc.) as `qtm()`.
+Otherwise, this uses the same defaults as `qtm()` (blue color ramp, 5 classes, etc.).

 **tmap** gives us a lot of control over the style of this map.
 I will start here with the code and the result, and then explain how the code generates that results.